-- Following the count, check to make sure that all applicable forms are submitted. - Did each emergency shelter program in your inventory submit: - Bed count data for the Housing Inventory Count - Point-In-Time Count/People count data for the Housing Inventory Count and Point-In-Time Count - Ensure that everyone in the program was entered into HMIS - o Did each domestic violence shelter program in your inventory submit: - Bed count data for the Housing Inventory Count - Point-In-Time Count/People count data for the Housing Inventory Count and Point-In-Time Count - Did each transitional housing program in your inventory submit: - Bed count data for the Housing Inventory Count - Point-In-Time Count/People count data for the Housing Inventory Count and Point-In-Time Count - Ensure that everyone in the program was entered into HMIS - Prior to submitting information to THN, review all of your data for completeness and accuracy.
-For example: - o Do not use acronyms, write out the entire organization and program name - Ensure that the number of persons counted for the Point-In-Time Count matches the number of persons included in the Housing Inventory Count - For agencies entering data into HMIS, make sure that the number of persons counted for the Point-In-Time Count matches what was in HMIS and what is being included on the Housing Inventory Count - Ensure that the agency name and program name matches the name used on the last Housing Inventory Count - o For the Housing Inventory Count, ensure that programs correctly identified - If they receive HUD funds - If they participate in HMIS - If they serve families, did they include both beds and units - If they have beds designated for the chronically homeless, did they indicate as such - For the Point-In-Time Count/People Count data - Ensure that the agency name and program name matches the name used on the last Housing Inventory Count - If the agency name or program name has changed in the past year please indicate that
+- Following the count, check to make sure that all applicable forms are submitted. - Did each emergency shelter program in your inventory submit: - Bed count data for the Housing Inventory Count - Point-In-Time Count/People count data for the Housing Inventory Count and Point-In-Time Count - Ensure that every draft survey was submitted - o Did each domestic violence shelter program in your inventory submit: - Bed count data for the Housing Inventory Count - Point-In-Time Count/People count data for the Housing Inventory Count and Point-In-Time Count - Did each transitional housing program in your inventory submit: - Bed count data for the Housing Inventory Count

-- Ensure that programs report data in the correct table (i.e., single adult/cohabitating adults, family/household with children, or both) - Ensure that the total number of people reported in each category match the total number of people reported - Assess whether there is at least one child reported for each family/household with children - Determine if the people count data makes sense given the bed capacity (e.g., if there are only 10 beds, there cannot be 20 people) - Determine whether the number of households makes sense (e.g., there should not be more households then there are number of people) - Ensure that you do not submit any duplicated data: - Do not count persons from your county that are staying in another county's shelter, transitional housing program or in a place not meant for human habitation.
-The county where the person is currently staying should count that person. - Ensure only one person is submitting the online data for the Point-In-Time Count and the Excel Spreadsheet of the Housing Inventory Count - Ensure that, when you prepare to enter data into Survey Monkey for the Point-In-Time Count, you have the time to complete the task - you cannot go back into the Survey Monkey to finish where you left off; you would have to start over from the beginning if you must return to the tool - Keep copies of all the data that you submit to THN - You may be asked questions about that data after THN reviews it
+- Point-In-Time Count/People count data for the Housing Inventory Count and Point-In-Time Count - Ensure that everyone in the program was entered into HMIS - Prior to submitting information to THN, review all of your data for completeness and accuracy.
+For example: - o Do not use acronyms, write out the entire organization and program name - Ensure that the number of persons counted for the Point-In-Time Count matches the number of persons included in the Housing Inventory Count - For agencies entering data into HMIS, make sure that the number of persons counted for the Point-In-Time Count matches what was in HMIS and what is being included on the Housing Inventory Count - Ensure that the agency name and program name matches the name used on the last Housing Inventory Count - For the Housing Inventory Count, ensure that programs correctly identified - If they receive HUD funds - If they participate in HMIS - If they serve families, did they include both beds and units - If they have beds designated for the chronically homeless, did they indicate as such - For the Point-In-Time Count/People Count data - Ensure that the agency name and program name matches the name used on the last Housing Inventory Count - If the agency name or program name has changed in the past year please indicate that - Ensure that programs report data in the correct table (i.e., single adult/cohabitating adults, family/household with children, or both) - Ensure that the total number of people reported in each category match the total number of people reported - Assess whether there is at least one child reported for each family/household with children - Determine if the people count data makes sense given the bed capacity (e.g., if there are only 10 beds, there cannot be 20 people) - Determine whether the number of households makes sense (e.g., there should not be more households then there are number of people) - Ensure that you do not submit any duplicated data: - Do not count persons from your county that are staying in another county's shelter, transitional housing program or in a place not meant for human habitation.
+The county where the person is currently staying should count that person. - Ensure all surveys are submitted on time using the Counting Us Application only and the Housing Inventory Count Survey.